Housing Policy Doesn’t Have to Mean Home Ownership Policy

 But, as he points out, this does not mean everyone needs to own their home, or some small portion of their home i.e. hold a mortgage.
 It just means Canadians need a safe and healthy place to live and raise their family.

-Despite predictions to the contrary, real estate prices in Canada continued to rise, even in these COVID times.
-While this might suggest that owning a home is an effective investment, it does not support the idea that home ownership supports personal goals of shelter and financial security.
+Real estate prices in Canada continue to rise.
+COVID has accelerated that trend.
+While this might suggest that owning a home is an effective investment, it does not support the idea that homeownership fosters personal goals of shelter and financial security.

 Canadians need to understand that being a tenant is not a financial failure.
 As long as you use the money you might have invested in your property pursuing other financial targets then you could quite arguably improve your overall financial well-being.

 There is a reason economists came up with the term “house poor”.
 According to Investopedia “House poor is a term used to describe a person who spends a large proportion of his or her total income on homeownership, including mortgage payments, property taxes, maintenance, and utilities.”

 One of the first rules of personal financial planning is that you shouldn’t put all your eggs in one basket.
 Your goal should be diversification.
 When you use all or at least a lot of your financial resources to cover your mortgage and housing costs you are breaking that rule.

 People will tell you not to throw your money away on rent.
 But in his book, The Wealthy Renter, Alex Avery points out that many of the costs of home ownership are also “thrown away”.
 Those costs include things like interest payments, maintenance and overhead, property tax.
 They are the cost of having a place to live.